Alluxio/alluxio/docs/en/basic/Command-Line-Interface.md

 that when copying a directory, `distributedCp` instructs job workers to recursively copy all files under the directory in parallel at file level.

+This is preferred than `cp` if you need to copy a large dataset, but it will consume more CPU and network resources in both worker and job worker nodes, so it might affect other Alluxio applications' performance.

 {% include Command-Line-Interface/distributedCp.md %}

 ### du